 Photo by: Jack Atwood

-Develop student leaders
+Develop your yearbook editors into student leaders

 Written by Elizabeth Braden, CJE